 top of page

-Spousal Support
+Spousal Support California

-Spousal support may be awarded any time a couple chooses to legally divorce or separate.
+Spousal support or alimony in California may be awarded any time a couple chooses to legally divorce or separate.
 In such a case, one spouse or partner may be ordered by the court to provide the other with a certain amount of money each month to help maintain the marital “standard of living."
 This is referred to as “spousal support” for married couples and “partner support” for couples in a domestic partnership.

-Modification of Permanent Spousal Support
+Modification of Permanent Spousal Support California

-Although it is called “permanent” spousal support, the support as outlined in your judgment may be modified if there is a change in circumstances, such as losing employment or entering retirement.
+Although it is called “permanent” spousal support or permanent alimony, the support as outlined in your judgment may be modified if there is a change in circumstances, such as losing employment or entering retirement.
 Another factor that may be considered is whether or not the supported party (the party receiving spousal support) has made a diligent effort to become self-supporting.
 To learn if your case qualifies for a modification of spousal support, call us to schedule your consultation, retroactivity to modify support is limited to the date your motion is filed.

 Competent Representation for Meaningful Results

-At the Law Office of Channe G. Coles, we work diligently to negotiate, litigate, draft, and implement spousal support orders that are fair, equitable, and an accurate reflection of the specific needs of our clients without sacrificing valuable rights.
+At the Law Office of Channe G. Coles, we work diligently to negotiate, litigate, draft, and implement spousal support orders for alimony in California that are fair, equitable, and an accurate reflection of the specific needs of our clients without sacrificing valuable rights.
 We also assist clients who seek a modification of an existing support order due to change in circumstances and can assist in enforcing any existing order for spousal support.

 bottom of page